• Whooplah

 Please note:

 Please download the updated PDF document below to follow the Chapter 10 tutorial on Exporting the Castle Scene to a game engine.
-Download, unzip and use the new asset package file in the castle_project_package_2020_-_unity.zip folder below instead of the one described in the textbook.
-It will work with and after Unity versions 2019.1
+Download, unzip and use the included PDF Chapter text, Castle Asset Package, and included assets.
+This package will work with Unity 6.0 and up.
+This package is for the URP core.
+The HRDP version will be coming soon.

 Return to Previous